qurat-azim/contraceptive_methods_analysis/doc/report.md

 </div>

-We then obtain successively better cross validation results 9f1 score from 0.48 to 0.54) with Logistic regression, support vector machines, random forests, and gradient boosting methods.
+We then obtained successively better cross validation results (`f1` score from 0.48 up to 0.54) with Logistic regression, support vector machines, random forests, and gradient boosting methods.

-We finally choose to use polynomial features with degree 2 and then hyperparameter optimization.
-We apply this for the logistic regression model due to ease in interpretability.
+We finally chose to use polynomial features with degree 2 and then hyperparameter optimization.
+We applied this for the logistic regression model due to ease in interpretability.
 The resulting confusion matrix with this optimized model is:

 <img src="../results/analysis_results/cm_optimal.png" alt="**Figure 7.** confusion matrix optimal" width="50%" style="display: block; margin: auto;" />

-After performing these two steps, we obtain a weighted f1 score of 0.60 on training and 0.54 on testing data.
+After performing these two steps, we obtained a weighted `f1` score of 0.60 on training and 0.54 on testing data.
 More details of the analysis can be found in [this notebook](https://github.com/qurat-azim/contraceptive_methods_analysis/blob/main/src/ML_models.ipynb).